afanasev97/afanasev97/README.md

 ## About Me

-I'm a budding JavaScript developer passionate about building scalable and performant web applications.
+I'm a JavaScript developer passionate about building scalable and performant web applications.
 My primary focus lies in the backend using Node.js and the frontend with React.

 ## 🔧 Technologies & Tools